daylenjbonner/golf/README.md

 If you are about to dive into the blue press 5 to survive.

 ### Bouncy, jumpy, and randy as energy sources
-Each can quickly loose control, thus sinking or entering another dimension off of the screen.
-It often makes sense to switch away from these before this happens.
-Sometimes bouncy gets stuck in an infinite bounce loop and jumpy gets stuck in a thick wall.
-Switching to normal or skippy should free the ball in such situations.
+Bouncy will automatically switch to normal after two bounces, and jumpy will automatically switch to normal after two jumps.
+Randy has a chance to automatically switch to normal based upon a weighted coin toss in each frame.
+Bounces and jumps reset after each stroke.
+It is possible to use bouncy, jumpy, and randy during the same stroke to cover more ground.

 ### Sticky precision
-While sticky is technically an energy sink, it is also quite helpful for getting around narrow corners and around concave obstacles (hint: try sticking to a cave with the hole just around the spokes).
+While sticky is technically an energy sink, it is also quite helpful for getting around narrow corners and concave obstacles (hint: try sticking to a cave with the hole just around the spokes).